kekeletsomatabane/javaScript-practice/README.md

  - Test your code before submitting.
  - Be respectful and helpful in discussions.

- >If you're unsure about anything, feel free to open an issue with your question
+ >If you're unsure about anything, feel free to open an issue with your question or just drop it in the discussion tab.